December 23, 2002

 The final section of the Big Book of Granny is entitled simply “Adventures of Granny.”
 There are eight chapters, all of which involve a dialog between Granny and “Granny’s Son” (now without the “Bobolicious” stage name), with other characters dropping in and out.

 In chapter one, Granny and Granny’s Son rob a bank.
-During the robbery, Granny shoots people with her rifle-cane, as depicted on the book’s cover, before a character “Steinbrenner” (apparently a portrayal of the famed Yankees coach) appears:
+During the robbery, Granny shoots people with her rifle-cane, as depicted on the book’s cover, before a character “Steinbrenner” (apparently a portrayal of the famed Yankees owner, or the recurring Seinfeld character based on him) appears:

 Steinbrenner: I am outside with a stick of dynamite!
 I will throw it in and everyone will die! …But I need a match… Yes!
 I found the one in my pocket that I was going to use to light the dynamite which I will use to kill everyone.
 Bye-Bye, Granny!
 (He throws the dynamite in).